vimaltripathi98/assignment/README.md

 Important Notes for open project
-Note :- I am not sending node module file because when i send node module file than file length is very big.
+Note :- if You use zip I am not sending node module file because when i send node module file than file length is very big. if use git than use git clone url and than go to directory and write npm install.

 1-first setup project and goto the directory(assignment) 2-than open the terminal and write npm install(here i used only one extra package react-router-dom)